 For more information, contact Trey Adkins at 859-257-2657; or email: email@example.com..

 Osher Lifelong Learning Institute (OLLI) at UK, Lexington and Morehead

-The OLLI at UK offers intellectual, social, and cultural programs for adults aged 50 years and older which characterize the university setting.
+The Osher Lifelong Learning Institute (OLLI) at UK offers intellectual, social, and cultural programs for adults aged 50 years and older.
 Educational, enrichment, and experiential learning opportunities are offered at our locations in Lexington and Morehead.
-Programs are held in community locations and are offered in a variety of formats including: weekly courses, presentation series, trips, events, interest groups and more.
-Courses are taught in: history and government, culture and travel, languages, literature and writing, health and wellness, science and environment, and the visual and performing arts.
-The annual membership fee is $35; course fees vary.
+Classes are held in community locations and are offered in a variety of formats including: weekly courses, lecture series, day trips, events, interest groups and more.
+Courses are taught in: history and government, culture, travel, languages, literature and writing, health and wellness, science and environment, and visual and performing arts.
+The OLLI Program offers monthly social events to current members.
+During the year, we may host concerts and luncheons for certain occasions.
+By becoming an OLLI member you can attend the Lancaster Aquatic Center with no additional charge.
+You can also attend the Johnson Center/Alumni Gym with an additional charge paid to the centers.
+The annual OLLI membership fee is $50; course fees vary.

 For more information, contact the OLLI at UK at 859-257-2656; toll free at 866-602-5862; or email: Teresa.Hager@uky.edu.